modern-sapien/project-prometheus/NOTE.md

 ### Multiple Classes
     Unit 10 Activity 22

     Multiple classes do not have to extend eachother, but can call eachother.
+These items are interrelated, but are not extended from one another.

+    - EXAMPLE
+    A restaurant builds orders based on an array of items.
+These items are instances of the class Item.

+    For every item there is a new Order class instance that holders that order & adds to the lastId value to track how many orders have been generated.

+    Restaurant(name, orders, revenue)
+        items [ new Item(value,value)
+                new Item(value,value)
+                new Item(value,value)]

+    Item(name, price)
+        this.name = name
+        this.price = price

+    Orders(item)
+        this.item = item
+        Order.lastId++
+        this.id = Order.lastId

+        Order.lastId = 0;

 ## Prototypes
 Objects, arrays & primitives have prototype methods, they are hidden but they are are always there.